mvolkmann/blog/src/warp.md

     - "Restore windows, tabs, and panes on startup" (on by default)

-      When this option is on, new Warp sessions begin with all the windows, tabs, and panes of the previous session.
+      When this option is on, new Warp sessions begin with all the windows, tabs, panes, and blocks of the previous session.
+      However, the bookmark status of blocks is not retained.
+      This may be a bug.
-      However, processes that were running will not be automatically restarted.
+      Also, processes that were running will not be automatically restarted.

       It is also possible to save multiple "launch configurations" so a specific one can be used in the future.